20101301-Alina-Hasan/Parallel-HyperLogLog/Parallel HyperLogLog For Scalable Cardinality Estimation.md

 However, as data volumes continue to grow, even efficient algorithms like HyperLogLog can face scalability issues.
 This motivates the incorporation of **parallel processing** to further reduce computation time.
 This documentation discusses the feasibility and benefits of parallelizing HLL sketch computations, particularly when applied to transaction data.

+In this study, we use the Online Retail transaction dataset, which contains over 500,000 records of customer purchases across various countries.

 ---

 ## Background: Understanding HyperLogLog

 The **HyperLogLog algorithm** estimates the cardinality of a dataset using a compact and fixed-size data structure called an HLL sketch.
+Each sketch consists of multiple registers, which track the maximum number of leading zeros observed for elements assigned to that register.
 It operates by hashing each input element and counting the number of leading zeros in each hash value.
 The rationale is rooted in probability theory: the number of leading zeros in a uniformly distributed hash function correlates with the rarity (and thus quantity) of distinct elements.

 Once a sufficient number of hash values are observed, the algorithm estimates the cardinality using a harmonic mean-based formula.
 Despite its probabilistic nature, HLL provides accuracy within a predictable error margin, making it well-suited for big data applications.